eclipse-tractusx/portal-shared-components/docs/admin/migration/migration.md

-# Consumption guide of shared components
+# Migration guide of shared components

-## Breaking changes
+## Breaking changes MUI v7

 ### The following Shared components may be affected by the update:

     - Typography

+## Breaking changes MUI DataGrid v7

+### The following Shared components may be affected by the update:

     - PageLoadingTable
     - Table